top of page

 small clearings, quiet niches,

-hammocks, benches, earth mounds —
+hammocks, benches, earthen hills —

 the soul finds places everywhere

-where it can breathe.
+where it can breathe out.

-This is not a “leisure program.”
+It is not a “leisure program.”

 It is a rhythm of life.